 He was bedridden for two months after his sleigh ride through Dixville Notch.
 The journey haunted him for the rest of his life, he wrote, ‘as a lurid dream.’

 But if his sleigh ride was a tormenting nightmare, the outcome was a dream come true.
 Poor envisioned Portland, a backwater, as a booming winter seaport for Montreal.
-The Canadian city needed a way to ship goods when the St. Lawrence River was frozen.
+The Canadian city needed a way to ship goods when the St. Lawrence River had frozen over.

 John Alfred Poor

-In 1834, he happened to be in Boston to see the first locomotive in New England.
+In 1834, John Alfred Poor happened to see new England’s first locomotive while visiting Boston.
 “It gave me such a shock that my hair seemed to start from the roots rather than to stand on end,” he recalled.

 But all was not rosy in the life of John Alfred Poor.
 Elizabeth died after only 3-1/2 years of marriage.
 Three daughters by his second wife, Elizabeth Orr, died, though one survived.
 Then Elizabeth died suddenly.

 John Alfred Poor grew obsessed with Maine’s economic decline, as his state was losing population to the workshops and factories of Massachusetts.
 By 1844, he decided to throw his energies into promoting a railroad from Montreal to Portland to reverse that trend.

 He believed a railroad would spark an industrial boom, put people to work and connect the city with the waterfront.

 It was an audacious plan.
 A 250-mile, international railroad would cost more than the aggregate of all the wealth in the city.